gbetances089/qa-remote-challenge/README.md

 await zbc.deployProcess(['../resources/hiring-process.bpmn'])
 ```

-To start a new instance you have to specify the `bpmnProcessId`, i.e. `hiring-process` (which is defined in the BPMN file) and **optionally** process variables.
+To start a new instance you have to specify the `bpmnProcessId`, i.e. `hiring-process` (which is defined in the BPMN file).
+Furthermore it is possible to add [process variables](https://docs.camunda.io/docs/components/concepts/variables/).
 Variables are part of a process instance and represent the data of the instance.

 ```
 const result = await zbc.createProcessInstance('hiring-process', {